marekandreas/elpa/SWITCHING_TO_NEW_INTERFACE.md

 ```

-   At the moment, the following configurable runtime options are supported ([see here if you cannot read it in your editor] (https://gitlab.mpcdf.mpg.de/elpa/elpa/wikis/USERS_GUIDE)):
+   At the moment, the following configurable runtime options are supported ([see here if you cannot read it in your editor](https://gitlab.mpcdf.mpg.de/elpa/elpa/wikis/USERS_GUIDE)):

 | Parameter name | Short description     | default value               | possible values         | since API version |